marcellodesales/mcp-registry-and-gateway-ui/docs/medium.md

 **(Caption:** High-level architecture of the MCP Gateway & Registry, routing requests from AI Agents to backend MCP Servers.)

+At its core, the Gateway uses **Nginx** as a powerful reverse proxy.
+A **FastAPI** application acts as the **Registry**, managing server information and providing a **Web UI**.
+This architecture separates concerns effectively, allowing each component to focus on what it does best.

+*   **Nginx Reverse Proxy:** Intelligently routes incoming MCP requests (based on the URL path like `/weather` or `/fininfo`) to the correct backend MCP server, wherever it might be running (locally, EKS, Lambda, etc.).
+This provides:
+    *   High-performance request routing with minimal latency
+    *   Ability to handle thousands of concurrent connections
+    *   Built-in load balancing capabilities for high availability
+    *   Support for both HTTP and HTTPS traffic with proper SSL termination

+*   **FastAPI Registry:**
+    *   Stores details of all registered MCP servers (name, description, URL, tags, etc.) in a structured format
+    *   Provides comprehensive REST APIs for registration, management, and querying server details/tools
+    *   Implements proper authentication and session management for secure access
+    *   Serves the Web UI with real-time updates via WebSockets
+    *   Handles dynamic Nginx configuration generation based on server state changes

+*   **Health Checks:** Periodically checks the `/sse` endpoint of registered and enabled servers to ensure they are responsive.
+The system:
+    *   Runs background tasks that verify server availability at configurable intervals
+    *   Updates server status in real-time when changes are detected
+    *   Provides detailed error information when servers become unhealthy
+    *   Allows manual triggering of health checks for immediate verification

+*   **Tool Discovery:** Connects to healthy servers using the MCP client library to fetch and display their available tools, including:
+    *   Tool names, descriptions, and parameter schemas
+    *   Automatic parsing and formatting of tool documentation
+    *   Categorization based on server tags and tool functionality
+    *   Searchable interface for finding specific capabilities

+*   **WebSockets:** Pushes real-time status updates (health, tool counts) to the Web UI, enabling:
+    *   Immediate visibility of server status changes without page refreshes
+    *   Live monitoring of the entire MCP ecosystem from a single dashboard
+    *   Efficient updates that minimize network traffic and browser resource usage

 **Key Features:**

 *   **Centralized Proxy:** Single entry point for all MCP traffic, simplifying network architecture and security management.